 \subsection{Spanning Tree}

-We present a certificate verifying the existence of a spanning tree in any dismantlable labeled graph $G = (V,E)$.
-The labeling function assigns each $v \in V$ a label in $L = \{0,1\}$, with exactly one node labeled 1 (the root $r$) and all others labeled 0.
-We define $C = \{0,1,2\}$ to be the certificate and each node is assigned a value from $C$ by $x_C : V \rightarrow C$.
-The following must hold for every node $v$ of $G$ with value $i$.
+We present a labeling constructing a spanning tree in any dismantlable graph $G = (V,E)$, with inputs.
+The input function assigns each $v \in V$ an input in $I = \{0,1\}$, with exactly one node receiving 1 (the root $r$) and all others receiving 0.
+We define $L = \{0,1,2\}$ to be the set of labels and each node is assigned a value from $L$ by $x_L : V \rightarrow L$.
+The following must hold for every node $v$ of $G$ with label $l$.